Dedicated to democratic climate-action mobilisation and the Mahurangi

 Pūhoi Village Traditionally, the settlers of Pūhoi frequented Te Muri Beach via Hungry Creek Road, on foot or on horseback.
 Until the 1930s, via Hungry Creek Road was also a traditional route between the Pūhoi and Mahurangi West communities.
 While the 1200 per year Te Araroa through-walkers must represent a tiny fraction of the visitors the legendary town receives annually, kayakers to and from Wenderholm, in contrast, make up an appreciable proportion.

 Pūhoi to Wenderholm The two-hour kayak cruise from Pūhoi to Wenderholm, on a recently turned out-going tide, is about the most wonderful, individual way to complete the 17-kilometre Wenderholm–Te Muri–Pūhoi loop trail.
 Aside from longer canoes—waka would seem perfectly apposite—there is potential for more equitable means of undertaking this leg.
-A ferry, because it would need to be low-wake at the 5-knot maximum speed permitted, would also likely be canoe-bodied.
-The 50-minute journey, powered by battery, would be an entirely well-earned reward for the 9-kilometre walk that preceded it.
+A ferry, because it would need to be ultra-low-wake at the 5-knot maximum speed permitted, would also likely be canoe-bodied.
+The 50-minute journey, powered by battery, would be an entirely virtuous reward for the 9-kilometre walk that preceded it.

 Wenderholm–Te Muri–Pūhoi loop trail – Conclusion Whether walked west to east as a Te Araroa through-walker, east to west as a Te Araroa first-timer, or purely for its standout standalone attractions, the proposed 17-kilometre Wenderholm–Te Muri–Pūhoi loop trail would be the diamond necklace to the jewel-in-the-regional-parks-crown that is Te Muri.